-This module sets out to provide an understanding of some of the historical and current threats to indigenous vegetation (and biodiversity) in East Africa, a practical guide on how to restore degraded land and an introduction to field-based skills and data collection.
+This program sets out to provide an understanding of some of the historical and current threats to indigenous vegetation (and biodiversity) in East Africa, a practical guide on how to restore degraded land, and an introduction to field-based skills and data collection.

 Customize Your Program